 - It is used to treat a type of skin cancer (melanoma).

-- If you are breast-feeding.
-Do not breast-feed while you take this drug and for 5 months after you stop taking it.
+- Be sure your child does not breast-feed a baby while taking this drug and for 5 months after the last dose.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - High blood sugar has happened with this drug.
 This includes diabetes that is new or worse.